D1hn1/terminal-snake/README.md

 # TERMINAL SNAKE

-> A simple game of snake which ajusts to the size of your linux terminal.
+<marquee> A simple game of snake which ajusts to the size of your linux terminal. </marquee>

 #Controls